Ichchha-coder/Task_of_internship/README.md

-Basic tasks related to the computer vision, amchine learning and  mathematics
+Basic tasks related to the computer vision, machine learning and  mathematics